How To Build A Highly Successful Software as a Service Business

-You must always rely on a balance of intuition and objective market feedback to evaluate progress.
+You need to rely on a balance of intuition and objective market feedback to evaluate your progress.

 The best piece of advice I can give about where to invest your limited resources is to do things that don’t scale and solve scaling problems only when you have them.

-And they are all about proving that the business can be viable before moving onto the next stage of business and increasing the resources invested.
+These stages are all about proving that the business fundamentals are viable before moving onto the next stage of business and increasing the resources invested.

-You have identified your ideal customer, what type of jobs they are trying to do and where they struggle with pain points.
+You have already identified your ideal customer.
+You know what type of jobs they are trying to do and where they struggle with pain points.

-To achieve Problem-Solution Fit, you test solutions that address these pain points and achieve repeatable confirmation that your solution would significantly improve the problem for the customer.
+To achieve a Problem-Solution Fit, you test solutions that address these pain points and achieve repeatable strong signals that your solution would significantly solve the problem for the customer.

-At this stage, it is all about maximising the rate of learning about what will create the most value for your customers.
+At this stage, it’s all about maximising the speed of research and learning about what will create the most value for your customers.

-All the software you are creating should be seen as disposable and temporary until you have achieved Problem-Solution Fit.
+You should look at all the software you’re creating as disposable and temporary until you have achieved Problem-Solution Fit.

 Your software product probably needs significant enhancements to better serve that focus.
 Now is the time to add additional features to your core MVP to better serve your market niche.